c19witness/uk-covid19-inquiry/2023-10-16_module-2/8_Professor_Anthony_Costello.rst

 You'll recall, Professor, this is the document in which the government sets out its strategy, if we go forward to the first page, of containing, delaying, mitigating, researching -- perhaps one more page -- I'm afraid I can't remember, I think it may be page 4.
 Let's try page 10, at 3.9.
 Ah, yes.
 The overall phases are: contain, delay, research, mitigate.

-So as at 3 March, step 1 of the government's strategy was detect early cases, follow up close contacts and prevent the disease taking hold in this country for as long as is reasonably possible.
+So as at 3 March, step 1 of the government's strategy was detect early cases, follow up :outline:`close contact`s and prevent the disease taking hold in this country for as long as is reasonably possible.

 By 3 March, in the absence of a scaled-up test system, had containment of the disease already been lost?